MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-end-support-roadmap.md

 ---
-title: "Upgrade from older versions of Office to Microsoft 365 Apps" ms.author: danbrown
+title: "Plan an upgrade from older versions of Office to Microsoft 365 Apps" ms.author: danbrown
 author: DHB-MSFT
 manager: dougeby